micahwierenga/css-box-model-and-positioning/readme.md

 We've talked briefly about borders - the border is the edge of the element.
 It's what we've been making visible every time we set the border property.

-Borders can be set in two ways, just like your margins and just like we've talked about previously.

 Lets add some thick borders to our `<div>`'s by removing the `!important` from the `*` selector and adding: